-This is the eighth post (out of 16) in a series about different shawl shapes and how to knit them.
-The introduction post, which lays out the game plan can be found… thisaway.
+This is the ninth post in a series about different shawl shapes and how to knit them.
+All the posts in the series can be found right here.

 If you want to incorporate a stitch pattern or motif, make sure your cast on number is divisible by the number of stitches in your stitch repeat, and your number of rows is divisible by the number of rows in your stitch repeat.